mrayandutta/Spark-Streaming/README.md

-# SPARK CEP using Key/Value State Interface
+# SPARK CEP using Stateful Operator

 **C**omplex **E**vent **P**rocessing implementation that analyzes stream of events coming from various sources and launches alerts when specific matching pattern occurs.